Mt. Pulaski Township Historical Museum104 E. Cooke St.

 The MPTHS continued to forge ahead.
 A small museum opened on April 10, 1999 in the Gupton building (1902 Buckles building — “Meat Market”).
 Soon, more room was needed.
 The Harris brother’s lawyer buildings on the south side of the square were for sale (former Mt.
 Pulaski First National Bank — the Danner building, and the former Romer’s saloon building).
 Members met with the owners and asked them for the donation of the two buildings.
 The Harris brothers agreed to donate the building as a tax write-off.

 The main floors opened on April 10th, 1999.
-The second floors opened on December 5th, 2008, after extensive renovation.
+The second floors opened on December 5th, 2005 after extensive renovation; made possible by Betty Hickey, Jim Irish and many others.
 These museum buildings are a delight for anyone who stops to visit them.
 The bottom two floors house the genealogical section, military artifacts, and memorabilia from past businesses and old area families.
 A special Abraham Lincoln section has been created.
 Two impressive displays are a period buggy and a wooden vane from one of the original Mt.
 Pulaski Yankee Windmills.
 The second floors have eight rooms.
 Five of them have been decorated and outfitted as a period kitchen, sewing room, bedroom, dining room and parlor.
 The South-Side club room, a fixture for several generations, has been renovated and re-furnished.
 The remaining two rooms feature music and sports displays and an early 1900’s school-room setting.

 The Historical Society and museum are essential to preserving the history of Mount Pulaski and a compliment to the much-loved Illinois Historic site courthouse across the street where our 16th President of the United States once practiced law on the Illinois Eight Judicial Circuit (1848-1855).
 And, David Davis was the presiding circuit judge — who later went on to serve on the United States Supreme Court as well as in the United States Senate.